openshift/cluster-version-operator/docs/user/status.md

 #### Impact

-The cluster will not be able to retrieve recommended updates, so cluster admins will need to monitor for available updates on their own or risk falling behind on security or other bugfixes.
+The cluster will not be able to retrieve recommended upgrades, so cluster admins will need to monitor for available upgrades on their own or risk falling behind on security or other bugfixes.

 If this happens it is a CVO coding error.
 There is no mitigation short of updating to a new release image with a fixed CVO.